 How does the coronavirus pandemic fit into the big picture?

-The course will do all of this by providing you with videos that have been recorded by experts especially for this course.
-Each week it will bring together two experts: one that discusses our understanding of an aspect of the current coronavirus pandemic, and one that places that understanding in a broad historical perspective.
+Each week you will be provided two videos that have been recorded by experts especially for this course: one that discusses our understanding of an aspect of the current coronavirus pandemic, and one that places that understanding in a broad historical or futuristic perspective.
 Based on the videos, you will work in online groups on questions for these experts, which they will answers during a weekly live Q&A session.
+One evening we will mimic a pandemic response team.

-UvA-students can register themselves from 9 June (look for code 5512PAND6Y in SIS) until a week before the start of the course.
-If you have any trouble while registering please contact: Keuzeonderwijsemail@example.com
+UvA-students can register from 7 June 2021 (look for code 5512PAND6Y in SIS) until one week prior to the start of the course.
+If you have any trouble while registering, please contact us at firstname.lastname@example.org.